 But first, two things are more or less agreed upon:

-- the healthiest body composition is the sexiest body composition
+- The healthiest body composition is the sexiest body composition

-This means that it’s possible to be totally healthy, with a good balance of muscle mass and body fat, but to haver a bone structure that makes it way harder to get the ideal WHR.
+This means that it’s possible to be totally healthy, with a good balance of muscle mass and body fat, but to have a bone structure that makes it way harder to get the ideal WHR.
 For example, here’s a woman who’s lean, strong and healthy yet has a structurally wider waist:

-It’s also possible to have the ideal ratio while being medically underweight or overweight.
+It’s also possible to have the ideal ratio while being clinically underweight or overweight.
 For example, here’s a woman who’s underweight, with a very small amount of muscle mass and strength, but she still has the ideal waist-to-hip ratio:

-So if this is really all about health, are the genuinely healthy people the most attractive?
+So if this is all about health, are the genuinely healthy people the most attractive?
 Or is it the people who just have genetically curvier body proportions?

 Some studies show that proportions matter most, whether or not that person is healthy (study).
 Other studies show that it’s more attractive to have a healthy weight and a relatively lean waist regardless of what waist-to-hip ratio that happens to result in. (study).

-If you have naturally smaller hips, build extra muscle to round them out and get curvier proportions.
+If you have naturally smaller hip bones, build extra muscle to round them out and get curvier proportions.
 You’ll get the added benefit of that muscle too, and muscle is one of the most underrated health markers right now (study).
 Having a butt that’s “too” strong or “too” athletic or “too” round isn’t a real thing.
 A strong butt is great for your health, it reduces lower back pain, reduces your risk of injury, increases your athleticism, and it will be great for your appearance.

 Interestingly, it does seem like the shape of your hips can modestly adapt to the activity and stress you put on them as a kid.
 According to this study, women who are more active growing up are more likely to develop the heart-shaped hip structure that’s more common men.
 24% of the women had that heart-shaped hip, while the majority of women had a more rounded hip shape (study).